 Management accounting is probably what you think of most often when you think of small business accounting.
-This type of accounting focuses on the income and expenses of your business and how you use the assets you have on hand.
+This type of accounting focuses on your business’s income and expenses and how you use the assets you have on hand.

 Management accounting is typically used to generate reports about operations that can help you track and gauge your business success.
 Weekly, monthly, quarterly, or annual reports can help you see what’s working for you and where you need to make changes – in collecting receivables, setting prices, instituting operating efficiencies, doing payroll, or any number of other areas – that can make your small business stronger.

 Tax accounting is pretty much what it sounds like.
-It’s the accounting of business income, expenses, assets, and investments for the purposes of paying taxes.
+It’s the accounting of business income, expenses, assets, and investments to pay taxes.
 Tax accounting is based on the code of the Internal Revenue Service and other taxing authorities.

 Financial accounting is targeted to entities outside your business.
 It’s necessary for large businesses, especially publicly traded companies.
-But it’s often important for small business, too.
-If you’ve ever applied for a small business loan, you know you need to provide certain financials for the lender to consider.
-These financials show the relative health of your business and allow the loan underwriter to make a decision on your loan.
+But it’s often important for small businesses, too.
+If you’ve ever applied for a small business loan, you know you need to provide certain financial data for the lender to consider.
+These financials show your business’s relative health and allow the loan underwriter to make a decision on your loan.

 It’s essential that you accurately report your financial position, cash flows, and the results of your business.
 Not doing so can put you in legal jeopardy that could erode your business success.

-Generally the purview of an entire department at larger companies, internal auditing monitors systems and process and corrects them to prevent inefficiencies, fraud, waste, information breaches, illegalities, and other problem-generating situations.
+Internal auditing monitors systems and processes and corrects them to prevent inefficiencies, fraud, waste, information breaches, illegalities, and other problem-generating situations.

 Internal auditors are generally interested in risk.
-As such, they spotlight high-risk areas of the company as they seek to reduce risk and create efficiencies that keep the company between the yellow lines.
+They spotlight the company’s high-risk areas as they seek to reduce risk and create efficiencies that keep the company between the yellow lines.
 All businesses take risks, but effective risk management in business is key to success.

 In a sense, small business owners do their own form of internal auditing when they analyze management and tax accounting reports.
-The savvy business owner will periodically take a look at these to make sure their business is running smoothly, complying with laws, and not engaging in risky practices.
+The savvy business owner will periodically look at these to make sure their business runs smoothly, complying with laws, and not engaging in risky practices.

 Forensic accounting is usually associated with a lawsuit or investigation.
 Forensic accountants often plow through vast quantities of information in an attempt to reconstruct what may have gone wrong in an intricate transaction or series of transactions.

 At its simplest, public accounting, as opposed to private accounting, refers to businesses that provide accounting help to other businesses.
 This assistance can come in the form of compiling financial statements, auditing books, preparing tax forms, handling tax audits, or offering any other accounting service that helps to make your business run well.

-Accounting you can trust is important because it ensures that you save every possible dollar for reinvesting in your business.
-If you find that accounting matters are taking up too much of your valuable time, hiring a professional accountant can help to free you up to focus on what you do best – running your business.
+Effective and reliable accounting ensures that you save every possible dollar for reinvesting in your business.
+If you find that accounting matters are taking up too much of your valuable time, hiring a professional accountant can free you up focusing on what you do best – running your business.